 - Kurt Selle, PhDSr.
 Scientist, Group LeaderKurt Selle, PhDSr.
 Scientist, Group Leader

 Dr. Kurt Selle is a Scientist at Locus Biosciences.
 Dr. Selle earned his B.S. in Microbiology at the University of Wisconsin-Madison, then received his M.S. in Food Science and Ph.D. in Functional Genomics at North Carolina State University.
 Dr. Selle’s doctoral work was completed under the direction of Dr. Rodolphe Barrangou and Dr. Todd Klaenhammer with diverse research projects in lactic acid bacteria genomics and physiology.
 The primary outcome of his research was capturing large scale genomic island deletions through selection by bacterial genome targeting CRISPR-Cas systems.

-Nick Taylor is the Research and Development Project/Program Manager for Locus Biosciences.
+Nick Taylor is a member of the R&D team at Locus Biosciences.
 Nick’s expertise is in the evaluation and development of early-stage technologies.
-He earned dual Bachelors’ of Science degrees in Plant Biology and Science Education as well as dual Masters’ degrees in Microbial Biotechnology and Business Administration at North Carolina State University.
-Previously, Nick served as an educator in Raleigh, NC, worked for an RTP-based biotech startup, and performed technology evaluation for the North Carolina Biotechnology Center's Business and Technology Development group.
+He earned a Master's of Microbial Biotechnology and an MBA in Technology Commercialization & Entrepreneurship at North Carolina State University.
+Previously, Nick served as a science educator in Raleigh, NC, worked for several RTP-based biotech startups, and performed technology evaluation for the North Carolina Biotechnology Center's Business and Technology Development group.